Valerio-git/FDS-project/README.md

 ## Main file
 The file *main* contains the entire pipeline to execute the code.
 Firstly it sets the seeds and find whether there is a GPU to work on.
 Then it will recive instrunction on:
-- which model to use (CNN or resnet50)
+- which model to use (CNN or resnet50).
-- which dataset to work on (raw dataset, the original one or white dataset) If the model chosen is CNN then it will train the model finding the optimal values in the grid search, saving everything in *cnn_stage1_A.pth*.
+- which dataset to work on (raw dataset, the original one or white dataset).

+If the model chosen is CNN then it will train the model finding the optimal values in the grid search, saving everything in *cnn_stage1_A.pth*.
 Otherwise (model_type = resnet it will skip this part going strictly to fine tuning phase).
 Then if the dataset selected was **white dataset** then it will implement the training and validation for fine tune model (cnn or resnet).
 Otherwise it will go directly to the tesing phase of the model selected.